Table of Contents

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

+Our teams ran them as coordinated operational campaigns with a command structure: a clinical lead, a billing lead, a compliance lead, and a single accountable owner inside the operator’s executive team.
 Why does this matter right now?
-Because the buyer pool has changed.
-Researchers at Oregon Health & Science University, the University of Pennsylvania, and Yale, publishing in JAMA Psychiatry, identified 642 mental health clinics and 1,152 substance use disorder clinics acquired by private equity between January 2012 and July 2023.
-That is the population of facilities most likely to be sitting on a legacy EMR that no longer fits the platform thesis.
+The buyer pool has changed.
+Researchers at Oregon Health & Science University, the University of Pennsylvania, and Yale, publishing in JAMA Psychiatry, identified 642 mental health clinics and 1,152 substance use disorder clinics acquired by private equity between January 1, 2012 and July 31, 2023.
+That is the population of facilities most likely to be sitting on a legacy EMR that no longer fits the buyer’s platform thesis.

 Why Consolidation Forces an EMR Decision: The PE Math